Does umbrella insurance premium change over time?

 Re: Does umbrella insurance premium change over time?

-It can change just like car insurance.
-In my experience, the premium changes do not happen as often because the market for umbrellas simply is not as dynamic as the auto insurance market.
-However, I understand that at every renewal, they have the right to quote me a different number.wubdemil wrote: ↑Wed Nov 06, 2019 4:03 pm I think life insurance premium (monthly payment) does not change over time.
+wubdemil wrote: Wed Nov 06, 2019 4:03 pm I think life insurance premium (monthly payment) does not change over time.
 How about umbrella insurance?
 I contacted an insurance company to buy umbrella insurance and they quoted me a number but I forgot to ask whether it is fixed for a number of years or it changes from period to period, say semiannually like a car insurance.

 What is your experience?